United Kingdom in the Eurovision Song Contest 2008: At Eurovision

 It was announced in September 2007 that the competition's format would be expanded to two semi-finals in 2008.
-According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
+According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain, and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
 As a member of the "Big Four", the United Kingdom automatically qualified to compete in the final on 24 May 2008.
 In addition to their participation in the final, the United Kingdom is also required to broadcast and vote in one of the two semi-finals.
 During the semi-final allocation draw on 24 January 2008, the United Kingdom was assigned to broadcast and vote in the second semi-final on 22 May 2008.

 In the United Kingdom, the semi-finals were broadcast on BBC Three with commentary by Paddy O'Connell and Caroline Flack, while the final was televised on BBC One with commentary by Terry Wogan and broadcast on BBC Radio 2 with commentary by Ken Bruce.
 This was the final contest to be commentated by Wogan.
-The British spokesperson, who announced the British votes during the final, was Carrie Grant who represented the United Kingdom at the 1983 contest as part of the band Sweet Dreams.
+The BBC appointed Carrie Grant (who represented United Kingdom in 1983 as member of Sweet Dreams) as its spokesperson to announced the British votes during the final.